FOSSEE/st-scripts/using_sage/script.rst

 We get the limit to be 0, as expected.

-It is also possible to the limit at a point from one direction.
+It is also possible to limit a point from one direction.
 For example, let us find the limit of 1/x at x=0, when approaching from the positive side.